 Go back to the rgEast resource group blade and click on the vnetEast.
 This will bring up the vnetEast blade so we can add a subnet.

 In the Settings blade, click on the Subnets link.

-You then need to click the Gateway Subnet button in the Subnets blade to add a new gateway subnet.
+You then need to click the +Gateway Subnet button in the Subnets blade to add a new gateway subnet.